MarisaHanna/portfolio-2/README.md

 #   Description

     This is my updated portfolio.
-I completely redisigned the format, used new images, added more content, and included an updated resume.
+I completely redesigned the format, used new images, added more content, and included an updated resume.
 Project One is a featured in addition to recent homework submissions.